Guten Tag! Here's Mai from Classmethod Europe.

 I waited at minimum 5 days, at maximum 3 weeks.
 Presumably it varies depending on the season or shops.

 Also, I was once informed that Apple may possibly judge that your MacBook's condition is not qualified for the program even after submitting it via a provider.
 In that case you will get a call and be asked if you want it simply returned, or have it fixed for a fee.

 Receiving your MacBook

-- Visit the provider again and show the receipt.
+- Visit the provider again with the receipt.

-- Sign a document as instructed and receive your MacBook.
+- Sign a document and receive your MacBook.

-- In case of repairment costs, receive an invoice.
+- In case of repair costs, receive an invoice.
 (If it's a company laptop, you should prepare the company name, address and VAT number beforehand!)